 Gigasheet highlights a couple of important columns by showing them on the left and shortening the names.
 Other than that we show you raw, granular data which lets you use Gigasheet’s grouping and filtering to investigate what you need.
 For example, we can do things like group by Event ID, look at logon events, then filter for failures:

-If you've tried EVTX files in Gigasheet and feel like there's something missing or that we should be emphasizing other fields please let us know at email@example.com!
+If you've tried EVTX files in Gigasheet and feel like there's something missing or that we should be emphasizing other fields please let us know at firstname.lastname@example.org.
+And remember to Sign up today for free!